Charlie Rose (talk show): Show musical theme

-Charlie Roses music theme was composed exclusively for the series by David Lowe and David Shapiro.
+The Charlie Rose music theme used up until its cancelation was composed exclusively for the series by David Lowe and David Shapiro, the father of Ben Shapiro.

 Charlie Rose: The Week

 Charlie Rose: The Week premiered on PBS on July 19, 2013.
 The show was a half-hour long, consisting of interviews from recent episodes of Charlie Rose, with occasional unique segments produced for the weekly broadcast.
 The Week replaced the cancelled series Need to Know, and occupied that show's former Friday time slot.
 It was cancelled by WNET and PBS on November 20, 2017, due to the sexual harassment allegations.
 Both also removed the show's content and archives from their websites.